Modernising Business Registers program

 Following consideration of the review’s findings, the government announced it will stop the MBR program and consider options to stabilise and uplift the existing business registers.

-We will work with Treasury and the ATO to implement the government’s decision and plan the way forward for the modernisation of business registers.
+We will work with Treasury and the ATO to implement the government’s decision and plan the way forward.

 What’s not changing